 You know all about the dreaded scale.
 You see it every morning and step on it every night, but you still can’t understand why the numbers just won’t go down.
 You’ve heard if you eat right and exercise that the bounty of endless weight loss can be yours for the taking.
 So what’s going on?
 Why can’t you seem to lose weight?
+Does sleep help to lose weight?
 The answer may lie in how well you’ve been sleeping.

 Not sure you’re getting the rest someone your age and gender requires?
 Download the free SleepScore App to track your sleep, compare your nightly rest to other sleepers like you, get expert advice and insights, and more!

 By the time you feel thirsty, chances are, you are already dehydrated.
 Drinking water throughout the day can help you maintain energy levels and avoid dehydration, setting you up for a good night’s sleep later.
 Other drinks like tea and juice can also help keep you hydrated, but it’s best to limit sugary drinks or avoid them altogether.
 Consuming sugary or caffeinated drinks can give a boost of mental clarity and alertness that’s important to many people, especially in the morning.
 But, according to the National Sleep Foundation, caffeine effects when consumed in too-large quantities, and too late in the day, can interfere with your sleep.

 If you’re looking for a warm beverage minus the caffeine, there are a variety of caffeine-free alternatives you can try!